 Carbon dioxide (CO2): A compound of carbon and oxygen formed when carbon is burned.
 Carbon dioxide is one of the main greenhouse gases.
-Units used in this report are t $CO_2$ (tonnes of $CO_2$ ), kt $CO_2$ (kilo-tonnes of $CO_2$ {10 tonnes}) and Mt $CO_2$ (mega-tonnes of $CO_2$ {10 tonnes}).
+Units used in this report are t CO2 (tonnes of CO2), kt CO2 (kilo-tonnes of CO2 {10 tonnes}) and MtCO2 (mega-tonnes of CO2 {10 tonnes}).

-Combined Heat and Power (CHP): Combined heat and power (CHP) refers to plants which are designed to produce both heat and electricity.
+Combined heat and power: Combined heat and power (CHP) refers to plants which are designed to produce both heat and electricity.
 CHP plants may generate for their own use only (auto-producer), may export electricity to the grid, or may also export heat via a district heating network.